Lion1a/Lion1a.github.io/_pages/about.md

 ---

-I'm a PhD student in SIGMA Lab from the Faculty of Information Science and Engineering, Ocean University of China, supervised by Professor [Yanwei Yu](https://yuyanwei.github.io/).
+I'm a Ph.D. student in SIGMA Lab from the Faculty of Information Science and Engineering, Ocean University of China, supervised by Professor [Yanwei Yu](https://yuyanwei.github.io/).

 My current research interests focus on spatiotemporal data mining, exploring ubiquitous physical knowledge in the real world to improve interpretability in data-driven models.